heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone, its spirit fled—the sky fluorescent with unfamiliar suns—the ocean a mirror of welcoming infinitude.
+Ȣ. The scene at Trinity Quay—the waters stilled—the island with its vacant box of stone—a sky dancing with unfamiliar suns—is reflected by the mirror of ocean in its welcoming infinitude.
+Rev. Dewar appears beside her:

 <i>Child, what should you like to do?</i>